List of Gargoyles characters: Jeffrey Robbins

-Jeffery Robbins (voiced by Paul Winfield) is a blind author, a former Vietnam Vet, and a friend of Hudson.
+Jeffery Robbins (voiced by Paul Winfield) is a blind author, a Vietnam War veteran, and a friend of Hudson.
 He helps Hudson find Macbeth.
 Afterward, he taught Hudson how to read, and decided to write a book based on the Scrolls of Merlin which he called The Sword and the Staff.
 When Demona unleashes a spell to turn the citizens of Manhattan to stone by broadcasting the spell on all television channels, Hudson and the clan visit Robbins and discover that blind people are immune to the spell.

 During the Halloween of 1996, Robbins admitted to being aware that Hudson is a Gargoyle—due to the late night visits, Scottish accent, scents of leather and concrete, and Hudson's refusal to shake his hand.
 The scene was based on a similar one from a Goliath Chronicles episode.

 Robbins helps a blind Hudson recover his eyesight after discovering Hudson is a gargoyle.